OneGrumpyBunny/Interactive-Portfolio/README.md

 # Interactive-Resume
 Cheryl Velez Interactive Resume

-This repository contains my interactive resume which, upon completion, will be published at http://www.cherylvelez.com/.
+This branch contains the development version of my interactive resume which, upon completion, will be published at http://www.cherylvelez.com/.